 The depression test below is for you, the teenager, to self-assess your symptoms of depression.

-I know also that if you are experiencing a feeling, you are the one who best knows it.
+But if you are experiencing a feeling, you are the one who best knows it.

 Depressed people need one thing first: they have to begin to trust themselves and their feelings as much as possible.
 They should trust their feelings unconditionally.